-Make the most of summer with our guide to the best things to do for kids and families in and around Houston for summer 2021.
+Make the most of summer with our guide to some of the best things to do for kids and families in and around Greater Houston for summer 2023.

 With school out for the summer, it’s time to head out to all corners of Houston and uncover the best entertainment and things to do for everyone in the family, from free and budget-friendly options to one-of-a-kind experiences.

-Enjoy the latest museum exhibits, make a splash, head out on an outdoor adventure, and much more that will make this summer one to remember.
+Enjoy the latest museum exhibits, head out on an outdoor adventure, make a splash, and savor much more that will make this summer one to remember.

 Check out our guide below on the best ways—indoors and outdoors—to spend this summer with kids and families in Houston.

-Take a tour through some of Houston’s most exciting (and air-conditioned) offerings so that you can keep cool and keep kiddos entertained all summer long.
+Take a tour of some of Houston’s most exciting (and air-conditioned) offerings so that you can keep cool and keep kiddos entertained all summer long.

 Looking to have family fun on a budget?
 Many of the museums below also feature free or low-cost days during the week (usually on Thursdays), so check with your destination before heading out.

-- Children’s Museum Houston – Dive back into nearly two dozen exhibitions and hands-on activities for kids of all ages at the recently reopened children’s museum.
-Explore the world of ecology, immerse kiddos in other cultures, learn vital STEM skills, clamber around obstacle courses, and much more all summer long. $12 for ages 1 and up; $11 for ages 65 and up; free for ages under 1.
-Tuesday to Saturday 10am to 6pm; free on Thursdays from 5pm to 8pm.
+- Children’s Museum Houston – Dive into nearly two dozen exhibitions and hands-on activities for kids of all ages at the Houston children’s museum.
+Explore the world of ecology, immerse kiddos in other cultures, learn vital STEM skills, clamber around obstacle courses, and much more all summer long. $17 for ages 1 and up; $15 for ages 65 and up; free for ages under 1.
+Monday to Saturday 10am to 6pm; Thursday 10am to 8pm (free from 5pm to 8pm); Sunday noon to 6pm.

 - The Health Museum – Explore the body and the ways our health depends on the environments around us at this interactive science center and member-institution of the Texas Medical Center.
-Featuring larger-than-life displays of organs and systems with the body, little ones can get an up-close look at how humans work and why health is so important. $10; $8 for ages 3 to 12 and 65+; free for ages under 3.
-Monday to Saturday 10am to 5pm; Sunday noon to 5pm; free on Thursdays from 2pm to 7pm.
+Featuring larger-than-life displays of organs and systems within the body, little ones can get an up-close look at how humans work and why health is so important. $10; $8 for ages 3 to 12 and 65+; free for ages under 3.
+Monday to Saturday 10am to 5pm; Thursdays 10am to 7pm (free from 2pm to 7pm); Sunday noon to 5pm.

-- Houston Museum of Natural Science – Walk among the dinosaurs, take a tour on an African safari, marvel at sparkling natural gems and minerals, surround yourself with butterflies, explore the many indigenous and historic cultures from around the world, and much more at one of the city’s oldest museums and a centerpiece of summer fun in the Museum District. $25 for ages 12 and up; $16 for ages 3 to 11 and 65+; free for ages 2 and under.
-Monday to Sunday 9am to 6pm; free on Thursdays from 5pm to 8pm.
+- Houston Museum of Natural Science – Walk among the dinosaurs, take a tour on an African safari, marvel at sparkling natural gems and minerals, surround yourself with butterflies, explore the many Indigenous and historic cultures from around the world, and much more at one of the city’s oldest museums and a centerpiece of summer fun in the Museum District. $25 for ages 12 and up; $16 for ages 3 to 11 and 65+; free for ages 2 and under.
+9am to 6pm daily; free on Thursdays from 5pm to 8pm.

-- Museum of Fine Arts, Houston – The city’s jewel of fine arts contains tens of thousands of artworks across many different media and styles, important archeological finds from around the world, and a colorful interactive exhibition this summer that can be found within the recently expanded campus that also includes two cafés, theaters, and more. $19; $16 for ages 65 and up; $12 for ages 13 to 18 and students; free for ages 12 and under.
+- Museum of Fine Arts, Houston – The city’s jewel of fine arts contains tens of thousands of artworks across many different media and styles, important archeological finds from around the world, and immersive summer exhibitions.
+Plus, you can grab lunch at its newest addition, the Kinder Building, which features two restaurants, a film theater, and more. $19; $16 for ages 65 and up; $12 for ages 13 to 18 and students; free for ages 12 and under.
 Hours vary Wednesday to Sunday; free admission on Thursdays 11am to 9pm.

 Explore the museums of Greater Houston & beyond

 - The Woodlands Children’s Museum in the Woodlands – Experience a world of play at this Woodlands museum that encourages and excites children and families while inspiring a lifelong sense of wonder and discovery.
-Across a dozen exhibits, kiddos can learn about the properties of water in the Splish Splash Water Play area; use their imaginations in the pretend playhouse; crawl, climb, and enjoy soft play for the littlest ones in Little Ocean Wonders, hear a tale at the Storybook Stage, and more. $7 for ages 1 and older.
-Tuesday and Thursday 10am to 2pm; Wednesday, Friday, and Saturday 10am to 4pm.
+Across a dozen exhibits, kiddos can learn about the properties of water in the Splish Splash Water Play area; use their imaginations in the pretend playhouse; crawl, climb, and enjoy soft play for the littlest ones in Little Ocean Wonders, hear a tale at the Storybook Stage, and more. $8 for ages 1 and older.
+Tuesday to Saturday 10am to 4pm.
 Closed Sunday and Monday.

 Soak up the sun with outdoor activities